cscart/docs/en/cscart_addons/themes/rome-theme/index.rst

 Compatibility
 =============

-    The theme is compatible with CS-Cart and Multi-Vendor 4.4 and above, but only versions 4.11.x, 4.12.x and 4.13.x are supported.
+    The add-on is compatible with CS-Cart and Multi-Vendor 4.10 and above, but only versions 4.12.x and above are supported.
+Need compatibility with another CS-Cart version?
+Contact us now.

-    Don't know what archive to download to install the add-on?
-Read `here <https://www.simtechdev.com/docs/faq/index.html#what-archive-do-i-download>`_.
+    Minimum required PHP version is 5.6.
+The add-on does not support PHP 8.x yet.

+    See more information about compatibility of our add-ons `here <https://docs.cs-cart.com/latest/cscart_addons/compatibility/index.html>`_.

 =======
 Support